What is Emotional Trauma

 Acute Trauma

-Acute traumas are harrowing events that happen once.
+Acute traumas are distressing events that happen once and are time-limited.

 Some examples of acute trauma include: